Malak1805/Ajr-frontend/README.md

 - Support Comments: Leave encouraging comments on posts.

-- User Profiles: Each user has a profile showing their activity and posts.
+- User Profiles: Each user has a Profile Page

 - Responsive UI: Optimized for desktop and mobile devices.